nancchan/saas-customer-onboarding-business-systems/jira/README.md

 During UAT, a customer Contact was found to be associated with an incorrect Salesforce Account.

-The source customer data contained the correct Account information, but the Salesforce record did not match the expected Account relationship.
+The source customer data contained the correct Account information, but the Salesforce Contact did not match the expected Account relationship.

 ### Business Impact